ZBr14n/Chess-Scraper/README.md

 # Chess-Scraper

-**Please check the 'Screenshots for AWS usage' folder for the resulting output.**
+**Please check the 'Screenshots for AWS usage' folder for the output.**

 # What is this?